A framework of Rogers-Ramanujan identities and their arithmetic properties: Introduction

 Identities for $\A_{n-1}^{(1)}$ also exist, although their formulation is perhaps slightly less satisfactory.
 We have the following ``limiting'' Rogers--Ramanujan type identities.

 \begin{theorem}[$\A_{n-1}^{(1)}$ RR and AG identities] If $m$ and $n$ are positive integers and $\kappa:=m+n$, then we have that

 \end{theorem}

-Now we turn to the question of whether the new $q$-series appearing in these theorems, which arise so simply from the Hall--Littlewood polynomials, enjoy the same deep algebraic properties as \eqref{G}, \eqref{H}, and the Rogers--Ramanujan continued fraction.
+Now we turn to the question of whether the new $q$-series appearing in these theorems, which arise from the Hall--Littlewood polynomials, enjoy the same algebraic properties as \eqref{G}, \eqref{H}, and the Rogers--Ramanujan continued fraction.
 As it turns out they do: their singular values are algebraic numbers.
-Moreover, we can characterize those ratios which simplify to algebraic integral units.
+Moreover, we characterize those ratios which simplify to algebraic integral units.

 To make this precise, we recall that $q=\eup^{2\pi\iup\tau}$ for $\im(\tau)>0$, and that $m$ and $n$ are arbitrary positive integers.
 The auxiliary parameter $\kappa=\kappa_*(m,n)$ in Theorems~\ref{Thm_Main}, \ref{Thm_Main2} and \ref{Thm_Main3} is defined as follows: